cedricroijakkers/postfix-docker/README.md

 * `SMTP_PORT`: (Default value: 25) Port number of the upstream SMTP server to use.
 * `RECIPIENT_LIMIT`: (Default value: 1000) Maximum number of recipients per mail.
 * `SMTP_HEADER_TAG`: When set, will add a header for tracking messages upstream.
 Helpful for spam filters.
 Will appear as `RelayTag: ${SMTP_HEADER_TAG}` in the email headers.
+* `REWRITE_DOMAIN`: When set, will change the part behind the `@` character in all from-adresses to the specified domain, this is handy when your upstream server requires mails to be sent from a specific domain only (do not add the `@` character itself).

 To use this container from anywhere, the 25 port needs to be exposed to the docker host server: